paulrouget/servoshell/README.md

 Same features as a Full UI, just no widgets.
 Tabs are displayed in the titlebar as text.

 ![Mini UI](https://github.com/paulrouget/servoshell/blob/master/screenshots/mini.png?raw=true "Mini UI")

+## Build

+There are 2 versions of the UI:
+1. Full UI: Tabs + urlbar interface.
+Cocoa based (only MacOS).
+2. Mini UI: No visual controls.
+Driven by keybindings (Windows, Linux, Mac).

+The minimal UI can be compiled on MacOS with `--features=force-glutin`.

 ### Linux and Mac